 Disabled toilets often have more privacy and space.
 The National Key Scheme for toilets offers access to about 7,000 locked disabled toilets across the UK.
-You can buy a key from Disability Rights UK (see page 66).
-They also have a guide that explains where the toilets are.
+You can buy a key from Disability Rights UK (page 66).
+It also has a guide that explains where the toilets are.